viltgroup/minium-developer/README.md

 Minium has spawned from the work of Rui Figueira @VILT and that initial code base is now known as Minium Core.
 It combines jQuery and Selenium for browser testing and tasks automation.

-[Minium Developer](https://github.com/viltgroup/minium-tools/) Is a console aimed at developers, allowing the creation of automatic tasks in the browser to be used in end-to-end testing of your web applications.
+[Minium Developer](https://github.com/viltgroup/minium-tools/) is a console aimed at developers, allowing the creation of automatic tasks in the browser to be used in end-to-end testing of your web applications.
 Minium is both powerful and simple: tests can be written in cucumber even by non-technical people, but you can integrate with your base code in any language by exposing a RESTful service.
 All these features make Minium a great way for you to integrate Behaviour Driven Development practices through out all phases of your project